nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `duxton` will match `Duxton`
 * The order of the keywords does not matter. e.g. `Gardens Bay` will match `Bay Gardens`
-* Only the tenantName is searched.
+* Only the name is searched.
 * Only full words will be matched e.g. `Dux` will not match `Duxton`
 * Apartments matching at least one keyword will be returned (i.e. `OR` search). e.g. `Gardens Bay` will return `Botanic Gardens`, `Bay Area`